Set up fallback policies in the Requesty Console.

 Can I nest policies?

-Yes!
+Yes.
 A fallback policy can reference another policy as one of its fallback options.
-For example:
+For example, your second priority could be

 Do I get charged for failed attempts?

 No. You only pay for successful requests that return tokens.
-Failed attempts don’t incur costs.
+Failed attempts do not incur costs.

 How do I update a policy?